 This subject will equip you with evidence-based knowledge and effective skills to care for persons experiencing a wide range of mental health emergencies, and/or presenting with substance induced behavioural emergencies.
 As a paramedic you need to function effectively in an increasingly demanding and complex environment that impacts upon physical and mental wellbeing and places you at increased risk of mental illnesses such as Posttraumatic Stress Disorder (PTSD).
 This subject is designed to assist you to broaden your capacity for self-care; strengthen your emotional resilience; recognise early signs of mental distress, engage in effective therapeutic relationships and identify how to access mental health professionals and services.

 Available only to students enrolled in the Bachelor of Clinical Practice (Paramedic).

-The following table summarises the assessment tasks for the online offering of NRS246 in Session 1 2019.
+The following table summarises the assessment tasks for the online offering of NRS246 in Term 1 2020.
 Please note this is a guide only.
 Assessment tasks are regularly updated and can also differ to suit the mode of study (online or on campus).

 The information contained in the CSU Handbook was accurate at the date of publication: January 2020.
 The University reserves the right to vary the information at any time without notice.